Does Your Fundraising Program Look Like This?

 Problem#1 — The Donation Ceiling

-First, it tends to put an upper limit on how much money you can ask for.
-It’s a rare charity that can sell gala tickets, or even tables of tickets for $50,000 or $100,000.
+First, “selling stuff” tends to put an upper limit on how much money you can ask for.
+It’s a rare charity that can sell gala tickets — or even entire tables — for $50,000 or $100,000.
 But it is by no means unreasonable for ask such an amount as a donation from the right person.

 Problem#2 — High Fundraising Expenses